 While these storms are horrific, technological advancements allow meteorologists to predict and track them before they arrive.
 This helps people seek shelter quickly.
 In reality, droughts, floods, and wildfires cause more yearly injuries and deaths.

-- 2. Lightning never strikes the same place twice.
+2. Lightning never strikes the same place twice.

-Do you have any tips or information you’d like to share?
-I’d love the hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.